Javadht/Javadht/README.md

 - 👋 Hi, I’m @Javadht
 - 👀 I’m interested in working with numbers.
-- 🌱 I’m currently focusing more on Bayesian Statistics, allongside my own projects (currently an excersice on stock value prediction is under progress)
+- 🌱 I’m currently focusing more on Bayesian Statistics, allongside my own projects (currently different excersices on social and public related metrics, such as unemployment rate, poverty, income, expenditure and many more which are totally in same direction of current universal sufferings.)
 - 📫 How to reach me: Probably easiest way is to copy @javadht and paste it in [Telegram](https://web.telegram.org)

 <!---